informalsystems/quartz/docs/getting_started.md

 Once logged in, clone and install Quartz like before (see [installation](#installation)).
 Once you clone the Quartz repo, you'll have to add some things to your azure machine.

-Below we have provided a very long instruction set to get the azure machine setup.
+Below we have provided a long instruction set to get the azure machine setup.
 We plan on dockerizing all of this after the v0.1 launch, as it is quite complex.
 You can reach out for the team for help if you get stuck here.

 ```bash
 ### INSIDE YOUR AZURE SGX MACHINE ###